-After the Battle of Laupen, the Swiss cross became the centre point of the country’s national flag, the square nature of the flag comes from the standard one being hung off a halberd pole, the favoured weapon of Swiss soldiers at the time.
+After the Battle of Laupen, the Swiss cross became the centre point of the country’s national flag, the square nature of the flag comes from the standard first being hung off a halberd pole, the favoured weapon of Swiss soldiers at the time.
 Its unusual shape has, however, caused several problems over the years, namely during international events such as sporting competitions.

 In 2004, the International Olympic Committee ruled that each country competing in the Olympics must use the same rectangular format so that no one flag stands out - meaning for many international sporting events, the country now uses a rectangular version of its national flag.
 The Swiss civil ensign (maritime flag) is also rectangular.

-Interesting facts about the Flag of Switzerland
+Interesting facts about the flag of Switzerland